- Endicia vs ShipStation: Which is the Better Shipping Software? - June 16, 2022

 - Payment plans

-The checkout process is designed to be really smooth and simple for students with a one-screen checkout page.
+The checkout process for this learning platform is designed to be really smooth and simple for students with a one-screen checkout page.
 The simpler it is for a student to complete the checkout process, the better, as they’ll be more likely to go through with their purchase.

-You can offer free courses – this is a great way to encourage potential students to buy other courses from you – or offer course bundles, which is an excellent way to increase order value.
+You can offer free courses besides for your paid options – this is a great way to encourage potential students to buy other courses from you – or offer bundles, which is an excellent way to increase order value.
 You can also offer upsells in the form of private coaching.
+Many people find putting out a is a great way to get people to trust they know what they are talking about.

 If you want to, you can run the occasional promotion by offering discounts or coupons.
 You can even offer partial scholarships for students on a low income.